 What is the frontloading allocation model?

-The frontloading model is the way that supports for children with SEN are now allocated to schools.
+The frontloading model is the new way in which supports for children with SEN are allocated to schools.
 It was introduced for Special Education Teachers in 2017, and was due to be introduced in the 2020/2021 school year for SNAs but has been repeatedly deferred, with schools retaining their SNA allocations under the previous model (see here for the 2023/2024 school year circular).

 In the past, schools had to apply for SNA access and special education teaching hours (which were known as Resource Hours) to the NCSE.
 Learning support and EAL teachers were granted separately on the basis of the school’s profile.
 The Resource Teacher worked with children with diagnosed SEN, who were granted a set number of hours per week based on their diagnosis.
 The Learning Support teacher worked with other children who were in need of support but who didn’t have a diagnosis.